Definition and Example Great Lakes Student Loans

-Great Lakes is based in Madison, Wisconsin, (part of the Great Lakes region) though it offers student loan servicing nationwide.
-It is one of nine private companies that contracts with the U.S. Department of Education to manage the billing of federal student loans.
+Great Lakes Educational Loan Services is based in Madison, Wisconsin—part of the Great Lakes region—although it offers student loan servicing nationwide.
+It is one of six private companies that contract with the U.S. Department of Education to manage the billing of federal student loans.

 If there’s any question about whether the communication you’ve received is legitimate, you can easily check.
 Visit StudentAid.gov and log into your Federal Student Aid account to view your federal student loan info, including your servicers for each loan.